lodalo/grunt-sass-themer/README.md

 Type: `String`
 Default: 'theme'

 This option is the name of the theme file that is imported into each SASS file for compilation.
+The file is replaced on every iteration of the themes with the current theme in process.
+If the name is left blank, a 'theme' file will get created at the root level.

 ### Usage Examples